etamity/dashpad/README.md

 `Dashpad.getVars(keyPath);`

-If you predefined key default value in the yaml file header under `$vars` key:
+If we predefined key default value in the yaml file header under `$vars` key:

 ```yaml
 ---